nayere6342/sep11-freedom-project/tool/learning-log.md

 Second:

-* The second thing that happens in this code snippent is the kill system for objects.
+* The second thing that happens in this code snippet is the kill system for objects.

 * This kill system for objects active when the player shots at the object in question.